John Kalodner: History

-John David Kalodner was born in Philadelphia, Pennsylvania, and was a writer and photographer at Concert magazine.
-He went on to be a photographer for various record labels by 1972, as well as being a freelance music writer and photographer for The Philadelphia Inquirer.
-He wanted to be in the record industry and was first noticed and hired as a publicist in 1974 by Atlantic Records executive Earl McGrath.
-His initial role at Atlantic was as a writer and photographer, while he continued to review concerts on the weekend for the Inquirer, commuting from New York.
+John David Kalodner was born in Philadelphia; he was a writer and photographer at Concert magazine.
+Then by 1972 he became a photographer for various record labels, as well as becoming a freelance music writer and photographer for The Philadelphia Inquirer.
+He wanted to be in the record industry; he was first noticed and hired as a publicist in 1974 by Atlantic Records executive Earl McGrath.
+His initial role at Atlantic was as a writer and photographer continuing to review concerts on the weekend for the Inquirer and commuting from New York.

-Kalodner was headhunted as the first A&R executive for David Geffen's new label Geffen Records in 1980, where he worked with Asia, White Zombie, Madness, XTC, Whitesnake, Wang Chung, Nelson and Aerosmith.
-He brought Jimmy Page and Sammy Hagar success as solo artists, and was responsible for the musical collaboration Coverdale•Page and the formation of supergroup Damn Yankees.
+Kalodner was headhunted as the first A&R executive for David Geffen's new label Geffen Records in 1980, where he worked with Asia, White Zombie, Madness, XTC, Whitesnake, Wang Chung, Nelson, and Aerosmith.
+Kalodner brought Jimmy Page and Sammy Hagar to success as solo artists and was responsible for the musical collaboration Coverdale•Page as well as the formation of supergroup Damn Yankees.
+Kalodner also placed songs on soundtracks of films including Top Gun and Footloose.
+He followed Aerosmith to Columbia Records in the 1990s, where he also worked with Cher, Santana, Journey, Manowar, Chicago, Heart, Iron Maiden, Joe Satriani, Steve Vai, Ted Nugent, REO Speedwagon, Mars Electric, and the Black Crowes among others.

-His achievements included signing Peter Gabriel and Phil Collins to Atlantic Records in the 1970s.
-Contradicting claims that Kalodner signed AC/DC and Foreigner, fellow Atlantic executives Phil Carson and Jerry Greenberg have asserted in interviews that they, and not Kalodner, signed those artists (Carson signing AC/DC and Greenberg signing Foreigner).
-However, Mick Jones laid this theory to rest himself, telling a recent interviewer that Kalodner did indeed sign Foreigner.

-Kalodner also placed songs on soundtracks of such films as Top Gun and Footloose.
-Kalodner followed Aerosmith to Columbia in the 1990s, where he also worked with Cher, Santana, Journey, Manowar, Chicago, Heart, Iron Maiden, Joe Satriani, Steve Vai, Ted Nugent, REO Speedwagon, Mars Electric, and the Black Crowes, among others.